southwestmogrown/Section-2-Resources/Module-4-Resources/W11/D1/README.md

 5. EXPLAIN QUERY PLAN again to confirm that the index is being used
 6. Run query again to get the new time

+---

 What is the difference between SCAN and SEARCH responses from EXPLAIN QUERY PLAN?

+---

+SCAN

-SCAN - checking all records
+- checking all records

+SEARCH

-SEARCH - binary searching an index
+- binary searching an index

+---

 Every time we add a UNIQUE constraint to a column, we are adding an index

 - This allows SQL to quickly identify if the UNIQUE constraint passes or fails

+---

+## Take a 10 min break

+---

-What is an N+1 Query?
+# What is an N+1 Query?

+---

-- This happens when we run an initial query, then iterate over those results and and run an additional query on each result.
+An N+1 Query happens when we run an initial query, then iterate over those results and run an additional query on each result.

+---

 N+1: